NateDimick/Sliggooey/readme.md

 This project is built in [Go 1.18](go.dev) with a [Svelte](svelte.dev)-Typescript front end with [Wails version 2](https://wails.io/)

 Contributions are welcome and appreciated.
-Make an issue, a PR or hit me up on Twitter if you have an idea for a feature to add.
+Make an issue, a PR or hit me up on Twitter if you have an idea for a feature to add (or just want to help this get to version 1.0).

 See the Pokemon Showdown websocket protocol and api reference here: [Showdown Protocol](https://github.com/smogon/pokemon-showdown/blob/master/PROTOCOL.md)